 Are you thinking of using Jaeger as a distributed tracing tool?
-What if there is a better alternative that does both traces and metrics so that your engineering team does not have to use multiple tools.
+What if there is a better alternative that does both distributed traces and metrics monitoring so that your engineering team does not have to use multiple tools.

 In this article, we will explore how SigNoz is a better alternative than Jaeger as an observability tool.
 Jaeger is famous as an end-to-end distributed tracing tool.
 Jaeger was originally built by teams at Uber and then open-sourced.
 Distributed tracing is a mechanism to track transactions across services.
 When you have a distributed system based on microservices, tracing your transactions across services is a necessity.
 With distributed tracing, engineering teams can quickly identify issues instead of wasting time checking multiple logs and dashboards.